KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 In this guide, we will cover 2 scenarios.
 The first scenario covers how to perform a token to token swap.
 The second covers one can obtain token information and historical price data.

 ## Things to note
 1) The `/buy_rate` and `/sell_rate` endpoints are currently restricted to ETH <-> ERC20 token.
-If you want to get the rates for a conversion between token A and token B, you need to run both APIs; the first to sell token A to ETH and the second to buy token B with ETH.
+If you want to get the rates for a conversion between token A and token B, you need to use both APIs.
+Refer to [this section](#step-4-get-approximate-dai-token-amount-receivable) on how to do so.
 2) When converting from Token to ETH/Token, the user is required to call the `/enabled_data` endpoint **first** to give an allowance to the smart contract executing the `trade` function i.e. the `KyberNetworkProxy.sol` contract.
 3) Refer to the [API overview](references-restfulapioverview.md#network-url) for the test and mainnet network URLs to use.